karrmagadgeteer2/NoteBook/README.md

 <br><br>
 ## An introduction to the [openseries](https://github.com/CaptorAB/OpenSeries) Python package

-These instructions assume that you have Python 3.10.4 installed on your machine and that you are OK to install it in a virtual environment where this notebook will be run.
+These instructions assume that you have [Python 3.10.4](https://docs.python.org/release/3.10.4/) and [Poetry](https://python-poetry.org/) installed on your machine and that you are OK to install it in a virtual environment where this notebook will be run.
 If not, skip the installation steps and do it your way.

 ### In Windows Powershell execute the below commands:
 ```